Sugriva: Nomenclature

 He is also known as Sukhreeb, Sugeep, Sangkip, Sugriwa, Su-khrip, Creole: Soogrim, Sugrīwũdu, Sukkrivan, Thugyeip, Sugreeva or Sugreev.
-Malayalam:Sugreevan.
+Sugreevān.

 Legend

 The story of Sugriva is part of Ramayana and in an abbreviated version, is also present in the Mahabharata.

 The king of Kishkindha, Vriksharaja, was a divine creature born from Brahma's tilaka.
 He had the body of a human and face and tail of a monkey.
 He was instructed to roam the forests and kill demons.
 One day, Vriksharaja entered an enchanted pond, and was transformed into a beautiful lady, attracting the attention of both Indra and Surya.
 Soon after, they each sired Vali and Sugriva respectively.
 Vali and Sugriva were born having brute strength, equal to Indra and Surya.

 According to a legend from the Kathasaritsagara, Aruṇa, the charioteer of Surya, travelled to Devaloka to see the dance of the apsaras.
 Since men were not allowed to observe the event, Aruna assumed the feminine form of Arunidevi.
 Observing the beautiful form of Arunidevi, Indra grew infatuated with her, and a child was soon born to them.
 On the advice of Indra, Arunidevi took the child to Ahalya, leaving it there before the dawn to be brought up by her.
 This child became Vali.
 Aruna reported this incident to Surya, who wished to see his female form of Arunidevi as well.
 Becoming besotted with her, Surya sired a son from her.
 The child, Sugriva, would also be raised under the care of Ahalya.